binjr/binjr/README.md

 ## Getting started

->Starting with version 2.0.0, binjr is built to run on Java 11 and beyond.
->
->___Please note that it does not run on previous version of Java.___
->
-> If you require a version that runs on Java 8, you can use the latest releases versioned 1.x.x,
-> the source code for it being available in branch [binjr-1_x](https://github.com/binjr/binjr/tree/binjr-1_x).
+#### Download a full package

-The platform specific packages avalable on the [release page](https://github.com/binjr/binjr/releases/latest) contain all the dependencies requiered to run the app, including the Java runtime.
+Packages that contain all the dependencies required to run the app, including a copy of the Java runtime specially crafted to only include the required components and save disk space, are available on the [release page](https://github.com/binjr/binjr/releases/latest).
+The packages are less than 45 MB in size and there is one for each of the supported platform: Windows, Linux and macOS.

-Simply download the one for your system (Windows, Linux or macOS), unpack it and run "binjr" to start!
+Simply download the one for your system, unpack it and run `binjr` to start!

+#### Launch the latest version via Apache Maven

 Alternatively, if your environment is properly set up to run Java 11 and Apache Maven, you can start the latest published version of binjr by simply running the following command line:

 * On Linux or macOS:
   ```